gregsdennis/ThingFilter/Readme.md

 ### Interpreted data types

 For the `42` and `true` tokens, if the configured value is of a numeric or boolean type, ThingFilter will attempt to parse the token into the pertinent type.
 If the parse succeeds, then it will perform the comparison in that type.
 Otherwise, the value is converted to a string via `ToString()` and the comparison proceeds as above.
-This allows queries like `price:19.99`.

 ### Additional operations